-Wine cellar, gourmet grocery story, a wine-tasting bar, a salon...
-So many ideal spaces in which to share our passion for wine.
+A wine cellar, gourmet grocery store, a bistro, a tasting bar — visit Legrand's many ideal spaces in which to share our passion for wine.

-To cross the threshold of Caves Legrand is to immerse yourself in the history of gourmet Paris.
-Five generations of Legrand wine-sellers and grocers created an exceptional house, a delicious Parisian institution.
-Today we treasure this spirit and share our passion for wine and its culture with wine lovers the world over.
+To step through the doors of Caves Legrand is to immerse yourself in the history of gourmet Paris.
+Five generations of Legrand wine-sellers and grocers have created a truly iconic destination for fans of great food and wine.
+After all this time, Legrand is still a place to share our passion for wine and its culture with wine lovers the world over.

 By the end of the nineteenth Century, spices were all the rage in Paris.
-In 1880, François Beaugé opened a grocery store on the rue de la Banque, a thriving corner of the city.
-A treasure trove of the new globalism, customers flocked to buy his East India Company products: cinnamon, cardamom, curries, Assam teas and Malabar coffee, as well as a selection of wines he bottled on site.
+In 1880, François Beaugé opened a grocery store on Rue de la Banque, a thriving corner of the city.
+A treasure trove of foods from around the world, customers were lining up to buy his East India Company products: cinnamon, cardamom, curries, Assam teas and Malabar coffee, as well as a selection of wines.

-Pierre's eldest son Lucien took over the business in 1945, with the same passion for wine as his father.
-A free-spirited visionary, Lucien took his belief in the terroir to truly create the trade of the wine merchant.
-He was the first to scour the vineyards searching for "excellent every day wines”.
-He propelled the wines and vineyards he grew to love into influential glasses through the tastings he organised in his the shop.
-In this way, he discovered Rousseau and Dauvissat in Burgundy, the Trévallon estate in Bouches-du-Rhône and Sélosse in Champagne.
+Pierre's eldest son Lucien, having the same passion for wine as his father, took over the business in 1945.
+A free-spirited visionary, Lucien created the trade of "wine merchant" through his interest in high quality regional wines.
+He was the first to scour the vineyards, searching for "excellent everyday wines".
+The tastings that he organized in his shop put his favourite wines and vineyards into the spotlight - his discoveries include Rousseau and Dauvissat in Burgundy, the Trévallon estate in Bouches-du-Rhône and Sélosse in Champagne.

 He became renowned throughout Paris for his charisma and charm and Legrand became a hive of activity.
-Caves Legrand was not only a portal to the vineyards of France, but an ideal meeting place for artists, journalists and financiers to meet up for a private gossip over a glass - all were welcome.
+Caves Legrand was not only a showcase to the vineyards of France, it was also an ideal meeting place for artists, journalists and bankers could catch up on the latest gossip over a glass of wine - all were welcome.

 His daughter Francine continued in her father's footsteps from 1984.
 A great taster, she became known for the finesse of her palate and the precision of her choices which propelled her to new and exalted discoveries of her own: Grange des Pères in Languedoc as well as Tertre-Roteboeuf in Saint-Emilion.
 She continued to value the best estates and to develop the sales of wines bottled on-site at their châteaux.